 Patient entertainment systems can help here.
-The systems offer integrated opportunities for feedback (such as the Friends and Family test) and because they’re clearly displayed on the screen of the device patients are using, they’re much more likely to take part in the surveys.
+The systems offer integrated opportunities for feedback (such as the Friends and Family test).
+As they’re clearly displayed on the screen of the device patients use, they’re much more likely to take part in the surveys.

 Plus, if they’re passing the time on their own device, they’ll be more willing to actually give helpful feedback.

-Service Improvement is Vital for NHS Growth But Hospitals Need Patients’ Help
+Service Improvement Is Vital for NHS Growth, but Hospitals Help

-For the NHS to keep thriving and helping the country stay fit and healthy, its services need to keep improving.
+For the NHS to continue to keep the country stay fit and healthy, its services need to always improve.
 Patients can help with that by providing valuable feedback.
-Obtaining it can be challenging but hospital WiFi and patient entertainment systems can help boost a patient’s mood, ensuring they’re more cooperative.
+Obtaining it can be challenging, but hospital WiFi and patient entertainment systems can help boost a patient’s mood, ensuring they’re more cooperative.

 If you’re interested in finding out more on what WiFi can do for the NHS and how patient entertainment can help your Trust meet CQUIN targets, download a free copy of our SPARKⓇ Media brochure below.